Volume Two

 She was afraid.

-Even while self-aware of that tremble-inducing fear, just this once, she didn't want to falter here and regret it later.
+Even while aware of that trembling fear, just this once, she didn't want to falter here and regret it later.

-Since defeating them herself wouldn't simply end in her regretting it, she would give it her all as her truly final resort so that it wouldn't come to that.
+Since defeating them herself wouldn't merely end in regret, she would give this her all as a true last resort so that it wouldn't come to that.

 "… Alright."

-She then used [Detection], a skill that perceived things within its range with its invoker at its center.
+She then used [Detection], a skill that perceived everything within its range, centered on the invoker.

-Birds, people, things, drifting waves, water droplets hitting stone, each and every leaf on every tree, fallen berries on the ground around trees, people carrying out their daily business… her senses spread out to cover the entire world, acknowledging every object as an object.
+Birds, people, objects, beasts, drifting waves, water droplets sent flying by stones, every leaf on every tree, fallen berries on the soil beneath them, the daily affairs of people… her senses spread out to encompass the entire world, registering every object as an object.

-Of course, that included every disgusting insect.
+Including, of course, every disgusting insect.
 All of them.

 "UGYEEeeeeEEEeeEEEAAAH!"

-Her body covered in goosebumps and chills running down her spine, a wave of pain assaulted her mind.
+Goosebumps covered her body and chills ran down her spine as a wave of pain hit her mind.

 (No, I can't faint…!)